Nursery 2023 - 2024

 Visits and Visitors

-We are keen to enrich our curriculum as much as possible through visits and viistors and in Nursery our children enjoy events such as African Drumming and a trip to Cannon Hall.
-We welcome and encorage parents to attend all trips.
+We are keen to enrich our curriculum as much as possible through visits and visitors and in Nursery our children enjoy events such as festival celebrations, and a trip to Cannon Hall.
+We welcome and encourage parents to attend all events, including our Nursery Graduation!

 Information for Parents